 Once you've started working in social media, you often find yourself asking two key questions of content strategy: 1) What should I post? and 2) How often should I post?
 These are subjective questions, but consider the following points to answer.

 What to post?
 Consider what may be of interest to your community.
 If the college, a student or one of our alumni earns a prestigious honor, that type of good news item should have wide appeal -- particularly for general accounts or ones related to any individual's honor.
 Think from the user's perspective: "If I'm following this account, would I find this item of interest?"
-Also, keep track of items you post and how users react; if there are stories or questions you post on your Facebook page or Twitter account that garner a lot of positive reactions, you know you have a good topic.
-For instance, our official Facebook page receives a lot of likes for posts on various rites of passage (moving onto campus, graduation), athletic events (mainly hockey) and multimedia.
-Photos or videos relating to your area of the college tend to draw greater levels of engagement among readers.
+Also, keep track of items you post and how users react; if there are stories, photos or questions you post that garner a lot of positive reactions, you know you have a good topic or tactic.
+For instance, our official Facebook page receives a lot of likes for posts on various rites of passage (moving onto campus, graduation), scenic images of our iconic lake, athletic events and topical videos.
+Due to an increasingly visually driven audience, photos or videos relating to your area of the college tend to draw greater levels of engagement among readers.

 When posting, always keep it conversational.
 Post as if you were talking to a friend.
 Avoid jargon, stilted language or what comes across as crass marketing.
 Don't copy and paste a whole news release as your status update ... would you do that to a friend's wall?
 (We hope not.)
 Social media is a fairly informal medium, so make sure your communication reflects this consideration.